 Most of the world is short or soon will be short of water.
 Everyone knows, well not everyone – doctors, well not all doctors – nephrologists, that most people drink more water than they need.
 Typical fluid intake by American adults is about two liters.
 They could get by on 600 ml if they stayed cool and didn’t exercise too much.
 Ah, but now we have a problem.
 We don’t want people to stay too cool.
 Air conditioning, energy use, greenhouse gases.
 If they don’t exercise they’ll get fat and will need more government intervention.
 But if they do exercise they’ll get thirsty and drink more.
 We might need a blue ribbon commission.
 Then we can ration fluid intake appropriately.

 The 800 pound gorilla that no one dares bring up but which will crush the life out of us if we don’t confront it is — air addiction.
-Every time you or anything animal breathes it emits carbon dioxide.
+Every time you or any animal breathes you or it emits carbon dioxide.
 OK it’s out in the open.
 Too much breathing and the polar bears die.
 George Will the ball is in your court.